Kachiduck/Assignment1021/README.md

 5. Save and commit your changes to your local Git repository.
 6. Push your changes to GitHub, then verify that your changes appear in your own repository, not in the ballard-high-ap-cs organization.
   *In your README, explain how you verified this*
+   I verified this by pushing the changes.
+My repo said new change where as your didnt say any new change.
-7. Pair up with a classmate.
+8. Pair up with a classmate.
 Exchange your repository URLs with each other.
-8. Change your repository’s origin to point to your classmate’s repository.
+9. Change your repository’s origin to point to your classmate’s repository.
 Make a small change and attempt to push your changes to their repository.
-9. In your repository’s README file, describe what happened when you tried to push your changes to their repository.
+10. In your repository’s README file, describe what happened when you tried to push your changes to their repository.
    * What message did GitHub Desktop give you?
    * Why do you think this happened?
    * What does this reveal about how Git handles remote permissions?